The consent rails

 Ready to talk?

-We're raising $1.5M to build the consent rails for a permission-based internet.
+We're raising a seed round to build the consent rails for a permission-based internet.
 The flat 2% per verified consent transaction makes it work for everyone — advertisers today, consumers in Phase 2.